taher968/WEC-Search_Engine/README.md

 * Request
 * EJS

-The API used was the Google Custom Search API and pulled data from various sources like:
+The API used was the Google Custom Search API and pulled data from various sources including:
 * Khan Academy
 * Symbolab
 * Wolfram-Alpha